wanosoft/simple_news/README.md

 A simple, user friendly news app that consumes the API from [newsapi.org](https://newsapi.org).

 ## Getting Started
 1. [Install the most recent version of Flutter](https://docs.flutter.dev/get-started/install), and make sure you also set up `ios` and `android` platforms.
-(This application was built specifically for mobile platforms.)
-2. Install dependencies and generate the code:
 ```bash
 flutter pub get
 ```